A. T. M. Nurul Bashar Chowdhury: Career

 Chowdhury is the senior vice president and former general secretary of Cox's Bazar district BNP.
 He was the chairman of Kutubdia Upazila Parishad and the elected chairman of Ali Akbar Dale Union for 5 consecutive terms.

-He was elected to parliament from Cox's Bazar-2 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
+He was elected to parliament for Cox's Bazar-2 as a Bangladesh Nationalist Party candidate in the 15 February 1996 Bangladeshi general election.